-- 294. The legal framework does not specify an independent review process to challenge and appeal decisions by contracting authorities (sub-indicator 1(h)).
+- 78. The legal framework does not specify an independent review process to challenge and appeal decisions by contracting authorities (sub-indicator 1(h)).
 As described above, the procurement entities, as well as the Procurement Methodology and Control Unit of the Samruk-Kazyna holding and the Commission fulfil review functions.
 However, these units are involved in procurement operations as well as policy setting for procurement.
 In addition, the units on the level of the holding's management have a supervisory function over the subsidiaries with regards to general management that might render this unit biased when procedures are challenged.
 In addition, control and review functions are not differentiated, which is considered a substantive gap.
 The rules that exist with regards to challenges and appeals have gaps, such as a lack of specification of the deadline for submitting a challenge and no provision on suspension of the procurement procedure.
-Decisions of the contracting authority, the Procurement Methodology and Control Unit or the Commission are not required to be published. - 295.
+Decisions of the contracting authority, the Procurement Methodology and Control Unit or the Commission are not required to be published.
+This gap was assessed as high risk. - 79.
 Some gaps relate to rules that describe the handling of the procurement process.
 For example, bid opening is not required to take place right after the deadline of the bid submission has elapsed.
 The usage of e-procurement mitigates most of the risks related to the late opening of bids, such as tampering with bids, but the rules do not comply with the assessment criteria of sub-indicator 1(g).
 In addition, rules foresee an opportunity for the bidder to amend their submission in case the bidder has some noncompliance with the requirements of tender documentation.
 As expressed by Samruk-Kazyna representatives, the purpose of this measure is to avoid complaints that might arise due to instances of formal non-compliance.
 However, the practice opens room for corrupt practices and cannot be considered good practice.
 The bid retention policy necessary to ensure traceability, accountability and reporting of procurement data is not described in procurement rules.
-The wide usage of eprocurement facilitates the retention of documents and collection of data, but legal basis for such policies should be established in either Procurement Rules or the Instructions on E-Procurement.
+The wide usage of e-procurement facilitates the retention of documents and collection of data, but legal basis for such policies should be established in either Procurement Rules or the Instructions on E-Procurement.
+These gaps were assessed as high risk.

-Sub-indicator 1(j)(b)-(c), 1(k)(a)-(c) - IT tools and data retention.
+Sub-indicators 1(j) and 1(k) - IT tools and data retention.

-296. Even though the e-procurement is advanced in Samruk-Kazyna, some substantive gaps with regards to the legal framework were identified.
+80. Even though the e-procurement is advanced in Samruk-Kazyna, some substantive gaps with regards to the legal framework were identified.
 The legislation does not contain any provision on the security of data when using the e-procurement platform.
 Cybersecurity, especially in such important area as budget execution should be a priority and should follow clear legal provisions.
 In addition, with the increase of types of technologies, interoperability should be ensured in order not to restrict the access of potential suppliers due to the problems of technical nature.
 The possibilities granted by e-procurement in terms of data retention are not used as they could be.
 There is no specific data retention policy in Samruk-Kazyna compatible with the statute of limitations in the country and prosecuting cases of fraud and corruption and compatible with the audit cycles.
 In addition, the policy for access and public inspection of the data are not described in the legislation.
 Taking into account that all of the subsidiaries and the Fund use the same e-procurement system, it would be logical to suggest a unified data retention policy and accessibility rules.
+These gaps were assessed as medium risk.

-Sub-indicator 1(l)(a)-(c) - Procurement principles in specialized legislation.
+Sub-indicator 1(I) - Procurement principles in specialized legislation.